 Cinnamon Apple Cranberry Pancakes

-However, there is one tradition that I wholly embrace during this time of year.
-Cranberries!
+If there is one tradition that I wholly embrace during this time of year, it’s fresh cranberries!
 And specifically cinnamon cranberry apple pancakes.

 Though I don’t actually eat cranberry sauce on Thanksgiving (blasphemy, I know), I am perfectly happy to eat them in pretty much any other way.